 HIE has powers to offer grant, loan, equity, and guarantees.
-Applicants must state their financial needs and preferences at application stage, but the final decision on the amount and type of any subsidy award will remain at HIE's discretion.
+Applicants must state their financial needs and preferences at application stage, but the final decision on the amount and type of any subsidy award will remain at HIE's discretion, informed by our strategic priorities and choices (more at 1.8) and the outcome of due diligence.